 Agent Finder NZ can help you safely manage the sale of your house using a vetted agent experienced in getting you the most money possible.
 Call 0800 789 532 today or send enquiry.

 What do real estate agents do that you can't?

 For real estate agents to sell your house, not only are they charged with marketing and advertising, they then need to help buyers through the buying process.
 This can include liaising with insurance companies, banks, mortgage brokers, property inspectors, building companies, EQC, councils, surveyors, trustees, valuers and lawyers.

-It is these relationships that help achieve a sale to completion so if you're thinking about going it alone, ask yourself if this something you can manage?
-Selling your own home can be more costly than you think and why many fail to sell.
+It is these relationships that help get a sale to completion so if you're thinking about going it alone, ask yourself if this something you can manage.
+Selling your own home can be more costly than you think and many fail to sell.

 Before you decide, find out exactly what real estate costs are and how you can keep commission and fees to a minimum.
-The financial value of a competent agent can equate tens of thousands more in a sale price, than any commission you were trying to save.
+The financial value of a competent agent can equate to tens of thousands more in sale price and out strip any commission you were trying to save.

 Be warned that legal responsibilities, (mis)information and documentation are your responsibility if you choose not to use a real estate agent.